 Web Services Description Language is an XML description of a web service’s work.
 It enables client-facing applications to communicate with web services before responding to the end user.
 The structured nature of WSDL is useful for various purposes, including API integrations.

 WSDL is a key Simple Object Access Protocol (SOAP) component.
 This was the main pick for transferring data when interfacing with public web services.
 While most B2C companies have long moved on to REpresentational State Transfer (REST) with JSON files, SOAP is still maintained in less dynamic enterprise environments.
+Keep reading to learn more about WSDL.

 Table of Contents